Apple stock (NASDAQ:AAPL) is near the size of the UK, in terms of its market value.

 ⭐ The most realistic platform for beginners?

-eToro 🔥 – Best Stock Broker for N00bs
+eToro 🔥 – Best Broker for Beginners

 A social reason to use this platform is the thriving community made up of millions of users who collate guidance, with a copy-trading feature that automatically imitates the day-to-day activities of the most successful investors on the platform.